1898 London County Council election: Campaign

 The Progressives contended that, because the last election had resulted in a tie in the number of councillors, the council had made little progress over the past three years.
 They argued that they had successfully led slum clearance programmes.
 They proposed that the council should maintain its existing policy of refusing to sell alcohol in premises it owned, should seek to levy increased taxes on landlords, and should aim to municipalise the gas and water supplies.

 The Moderates argued that the Progressives were fighting on party political lines, and that as a result, they would too.
-They contended that the Progressives wanted to adopted socialist policies, and that they had wasted money by overspending on building projects.
+They contended that the Progressives wanted to adopt socialist policies, and that they had wasted money by overspending on building projects.
 Instead, the Moderates advocated passing the majority of the council's responsibilities to the Metropolitan Borough Councils.

 The election in Hackney Central was delayed, due to the death of one of the candidates.